Taxation of employer benefits

 How employer benefits are taxed

-If you are an employee and you earn more than €1,905 per year, you must pay tax on the taxable employer benefits you receive.
+If you are an employee and earn more than €1,905 per year, you must pay tax on the taxable employer benefits you receive.
 The income limit does not apply to a company director.

 Most employer benefits you receive are added to your pay and taxed in the same way.
 Your employer deducts Income Tax, Universal Social Charge (USC) and Pay Related Social Insurance (PRSI) on the value of the benefit.
+The value of the benefit is generally the higher of:

-• cost to the employer of providing the benefit
+- the cost to the employer of providing the benefit less any payment you make to your employer for the benefit.

 Next: Taxable employer benefits